Amid Russia's war, pope says faith cannot justify such evil

 “May we never justify violence.
 May we never allow the sacred to be exploited by the profane.
 The sacred must never be a prop for power, nor power a prop for the sacred!”

-Francis and al-Tayeb signed a joint Christian-Muslim document promoting human fraternity as a force for peace in 2019 — a document that Tokayev cited in his own speech opening the congress.
+Francis and al-Tayeb signed a joint Christian-Muslim document promoting human fraternity as a force for peace in 2019 — a document that Kazakh President Kassym-Jomart Tokayev cited in his own speech opening the congress.
+Al-Tayeb was later given a special award by the Kazakh organizers for his interfaith work.

-Francis afterward publicly criticized Kirill's justification of Ukraine's invasion and warned that he mustn't become “Putin's altar boy.”
+Francis afterward publicly criticized Kirill's justification of Russia's invasion and warned that he mustn't become “Putin's altar boy.”

+Speaking to reporters in perfect Italian after he met with Francis, Anthony said Francis' “altar boy” comment didn't go over well in Moscow.
+“It wasn't expected and clearly it's not useful for the unity of Christians,” he said.
+“It was a surprise.
+But we know we have to move on.”

+He said a Kirill-Francis meeting was still possible, but insisted it had to be well-prepared ahead of time and must produce a concrete joint statement issued afterward, as was done after the Havana meeting.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.